pavelkomarov/exportify/README.md

 - Most common genres
 - Release date distribution
 - Popularity distribution
-- Comparisons of Acousticness, Valence, etc. to normal
+- Your songs' distributions of Acousticness, Valence, etc.
 - Time signatures and keys
 - All songs plotted in 2D to indicate relative similarities